labelworx/excel-converter/README.md

 ```

 ## Laravel Usage
-For Laravel users there is th option of using a `Facade`.
+For Laravel users there is the option of using a `Facade`.
 ```php
 use LabelWorx\ExcelConverter\Facades\ExcelConverter;